amusa/jinga-exchange/README.md

 # Jinga Exchange

 ## Overview
-Jinga Exchange is a one-stop portal, offering a platform for people to exchange foreign currencies without the physical movement of money between countries.
-It standardizes and systemizes the existing practice of manual money exchange between acquaintances, by introducing transparency and convenience without sacrificing security.
+Jinga Exchange is an alternative means of exchanging foreign currencies.
+It offers a platform for interested parties to mutually exchange foreign currencies without the physical movement of money between country boundaries.
+The Jinga system standardizes and systemizes the existing practice of manual money exchange between acquaintances, by introducing transparency and convenience without sacrificing security.

 Money exchange on Jinga platform is a bipartite transaction involving two currencies respectively, and both parties must agree on a conversion rate.